ARM-software/acle/main/acle.md

 Care should be taken by compiler implementers not to introduce the concept of undefined behavior to the semantics of an intrinsic.
-For example, the `vabsd_s64` intrinsic has well defined behaviour for all input values, while the C99 `llabs` has undefined behaviour if the result would not be representable in a `long long` type.
+For example, the `vabsd_s64` intrinsic has well defined behavior for all input values, while the C99 `llabs` has undefined behavior if the result would not be representable in a `long long` type.
 It would thus be incorrect to implement `vabsd_s64` as a wrapper function or macro around `llabs`.